Last Updated on April 28, 2020 by wendigratz

 - No rulers.
 I’ll use my rotary cutter and scissors – but no rulers, either for measuring or cutting.
 I want my lines to be slightly wobbly/crooked.

 - A limited color palette of rich grey mixed with pastels.
-(All my fabrics are from the Michael Miller Cotton Couture solids collection – and the pastels are all from my Rainbow Sherbet fabric bundle.
-Such pretty colors!
+(All the pastels are all from my Rainbow Sherbet fabric bundle.
+Such pretty colors!)

 - Big Stitch quilted with really dense stitching.
 Yay!
 I haven’t done any big stitch quilting for months and I’m itching to get back to it.